mdn/content/files/en-us/web/api/css_font_loading_api/index.md

 ### Defining a font face

-Font faces are created using the [`FontFace` constructor](/en-US/docs/Web/API/FontFace/FontFace), which takes as arguments: the font family, the font source, and optional descriptors.
+Font faces are created using the [`FontFace` constructor](/en-US/docs/Web/API/FontFace/FontFace), which takes as parameters: the font family, the font source, and optional descriptors.
 The format and grammar of these arguments is the same as the equivalent [`@font-face`](/en-US/docs/Web/CSS/@font-face) definition.

 The font source can either be binary data in an [`ArrayBuffer`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or a font resource at an URL.